 Synthetic marijuana is created to simulate the effects of smoking marijuana, but it much more harmful because Spice, and other products like it, don’t contain cannabidiol.
 This is the product in marijuana that lessens the psychotic or extreme symptoms that cannabis produces.

-Orudis KT (ketoprofen) is an anti-inflammatory drug that reduces hormones in the body that cause pain and inflammation.
+Orudis KT (ketoprofen) is an anti-inflammatory drug that reduces hormones in the body that cause pain

 Ketoprofen is used to treat conditions such as arthritis, mild to moderate pain, and menstrual pain.